toddcf/tcf-web-development/README.md

       - . . . is represented by a GIF instead of a still image.
       - . . . fades in when you scroll down.
       - At the bottom of the description, show the icons of each technology used.
 (JavaScript, HTML5, the spinning React logo, etc.)
+        - Each one appears one after another, like the logos when you're signing into Google.
     - Mobile-responsive, of course.
   - Footer:
     - Nav